 Buying vintage clothing online can sometimes be tricky business.
 Even purchasing vintage inspired styles can be tricky since each different brand uses different fit models and sizing guides.
 So silly, we know!
-At Adored Vintage we provide measurements for all of our garments so you can best determine which size to select for you and the fit of the garment.
+At Adored Vintage we take extra time to provide measurements for all of our garments in every size so you can best determine which size to select for you and the fit of the garment.

 How to Measure Yourself for Clothing: What You'll Need